Finworks Guide to Breaking Down Data Silos

 A data silo refers to a situation where an organisation's data is fragmented and stored in separate, disconnected systems, making it difficult to access, analyse data, and share information.

 The challenges of data silos include difficulty in accessing relevant data, lack of data consistency, increased risk of data duplication, and reduced efficiency in data analysis and decision-making.

-Data fabric refers to a flexible, scalable, and centralised data management system that integrates data from multiple sources into a single, unified repository.
+Data management refers to a flexible, scalable, and centralised system that integrates data from multiple sources into a single, unified repository.

-How does data fabric solve the problems of data silos?
+How does data management solve the problems of data silos?

-Data fabric solves the problems of data silos by providing a centralised and integrated approach to data management.
+Data management solves the problems of data silos by providing a centralised and integrated approach.
 This enables better data accessibility, reduces the risk of data duplication, and improves data consistency and accuracy, leading to more efficient and effective data analysis and decision-making.

-What are the features of a data fabric solution?
+What are the features of a data management solution?

-Key features of a data fabric solution include a standard data model, established data governance processes, and robust data management tools to ensure data consistency, accuracy, and completeness.
+Key features of a data management solution include a standard data model, established data governance processes, and robust data management tools to ensure data consistency, accuracy, and completeness.

-What are the benefits of using data fabric?
+What are the benefits of using data management?